IanCBrown/cli-reddit-browsing/README.md

 They can be used indivdually or all accessed in a CLI interface provided through cli_reddit_broswer.py

+(This project may not work due to reddit API permission changes)

 ## Motiviation
 I wanted to make a fun/interesting way to browse one of my favorite websites.